Gmugra/net.cactusthorn.routing/README.md

    1. classes with a public constructor that accepts a single String argument.
    1. classes with _public static fromString(String arg)_ method.
    1. Possibility to write custom convertors.
-1. @PathParam and @QueryParam for parameters.
+1. @PathParam, @QueryParam, @FormParam for parameters.
-1. Arrays support for @QueryParam
+1. Arrays support for @QueryParam & @FormParam
-1. Collections support for @QueryParam
+1. Collections support for @QueryParam & @FormParam
    1. Interfaces List\<T\>, Set\<T\>, SortedSet\<T\>, Collection\<T\> where T is supported by type converting
    1. any class which is not abstract and _Collections.class.isAssignableFrom( this class ) == true_
 1. @Produce, @Template and Producer interface.
 Implementation examples: